If you need help using Murphy web registration, please call (651) 962-6230.

 Students registering for courses requiring special permission should go in person to the Registrar's Office, Murray-Herrick Campus Center (MHC 126).
 These courses include: individual study, experiential learning and courses requiring permission of the instructor or department chair.

-Students who wish to audit a course must request this in person at the University Registrar's Office after registering for the course so that the course can be so designated.
+Students who wish to audit a course must complete the Audit Registration form, to include signed permission from the Instructor.
+Bring completed audit forms to the University Registrar's Office.
 The last day for indicating the audit option is the last day to add a course for any given semester.
 The tuition charged for an audited courses is equivalent to one credit of tuition.

 Students who wish to take a course under the S/D/R option must go the University Registrar's Office after registering for the course by the fifth week of the semester.
 Courses taken under this option will not satisfy core curriculum requirements and no more than 1/8 of the courses taken in a degree program may be so taken.